Managing the academic aspects of your program

 Resources, Environment, & Development (RE&D)

-Resources, Environment, & Development student seminars run for one hour (normally Thursdays, 12.30 pm – 1.30 pm).
-The standard seminar format is a half-hour presentation by the student, followed by a 5-minute commentary from another student previously nominated as the ‘discussant’, followed by general discussion.
+Resources, Environment, & Development student seminars run for one hour (normally Thursdays, 12 noon – 1 pm).
+The standard seminar format is a half-hour presentation by the student, followed by a 5-minute commentary from another student, previously nominated as the ‘discussant’, followed by general discussion with the audience.
+The discussant's commentary should provide a few key points, identifying the main strengths and possible areas for improvement to consider in the final written proposal.
+The discussant may suggest further areas of the literature that could be consulted, or give other pointers.
 You are expected to provide a copy of the full seminar paper to the student discussant and all members of the supervisory panel beforehand.
 The seminar is advertised in advance to all members of the RE&D group (staff, students and visitors).
-You are welcome to invite others to your seminar as well.
-To book a time to give an RE&D seminar, contact your PhD Seminar Co-ordinator.
-PhD seminars are listed in the PhD calendar.
+You are welcome to invite others to your seminar.
+To book a time to give an RE&D seminar, contact your PhD seminar co-ordinator.

 TRAINING AND WORKSHOPS